Alex1ch/AppChatty/README.md

 - Password `utf8`

-### List of responses:
+### List of used responses:
 - 200: OK.
-No data.
+- 400: Bad syntax.
 - 401: Unauthorized.
 No data.
 - 404: Not found.
 No data.
-Used to notify that user doesn't exist.
+Used in auth to notify that user doesn't exist.
 - 406: Not Acceptable.
 No data.
-Used to notify that data is not valid.
+Used in registration to notify that data is not valid.
+- 409: Conflict.
+No data.
+Used to notify that user already connected.
 - 423: Locked.
 No data.
-Used to notify a user that password is wrong.
+Used in auth to notify a user that password is wrong.